 MELD regularly seeks feedback from our service users who tell us how we are doing and how we can improve the services we deliver.
 MELD welcomes enquiries from anybody who would like to discuss volunteering opportunities.

-This service provides motivational and practical support to people living in East Lothian affected by substance misuse issues.
+This service provides motivational and practical support to people living in East Lothian affected by substance use issues.
 One to one support is offered by workers who have lived experience and recovery that is individual to each person.

 Auricular (Ear) Acupuncture can be supportive to anyone struggling with withdrawal symptoms associated with reducing or stopping substances, including alcohol.
 This treatment can also help to reduce stress and anxiety levels.